-Limelight Insights has conducted numerous brainstorming and ideation sessions to explore consumer needs and identify areas for new product development or product line extensions.
-Idea writing, sensory sorts, wishful thinking exercises and the Delphi technique are some of the tools used in brainstorming sessions.
+Limelight Insights conducts brainstorming and ideation sessions to explore consumer needs and identify areas for new product development or product line extensions.
+Idea writing, sensory sorts, wishful thinking exercises, and the Delphi technique are just some of the tools we use in brainstorming sessions.

 New product ideas that are raised in the ideation sessions and through trends analysis are then evaluated using quantitative research tools where interest in different product ideas is tested and demand for the new product concepts is estimated.

-Limelight Insight’s senior staff includes several members with extensive advertising research backgrounds.
-In fact, our staff has over 30 years of advertising agency experience.
-This experience means that we understand the art and the science of testing advertising campaigns to ensure that the most compelling and effective messages are identified.
-Over the years we have developed AdBeat, a proprietary product that tests broadcast and print advertising concepts in a variety of forms i.e., storyboards, animatics, print, etc. to understand how well the advertising touches on key emotional drivers and tangible benefits.
-In addition, the technique determines main message recall and the extent to which the advertising is appealing, believable, unique and motivating.
+At Limelight Insights, we understand the art and the science of testing advertising campaigns to ensure that the most compelling and effective messages are identified.
+Over the years we have developed AdBeat, a proprietary product that tests broadcast and print advertising concepts in a variety of forms (i.e., storyboards, animatics, print, and more) to understand how well the advertising touches on key emotional drivers and tangible benefits.
+In addition, the technique determines main message recall and the extent to which the advertising is appealing, believable, unique, and motivating.
 With AdBeat, Limelight Insights successfully identifies advertising campaigns and strategies that best meet clients’ communications objectives.

 Limelight Insights helps consumer goods companies understand the current image of their brands and, if necessary, provides direction to help clients reposition their brands.
 Quantitative studies are conducted to measure brand awareness, brand usage, brand image and brand loyalty.
 If a brand needs to be repositioned, qualitative research is first used to explore the existing image of the brand and to identify what customers are looking for in the ideal brand.
-Qualitative techniques such as metaphor/personification and story telling are just some of the tools used to explore brand image in a qualitative setting.
+Techniques such as metaphors, personification, and storytelling are just some of the tools used to explore brand image in a qualitative setting.